If someone asks you what kind of Church you go to, what do you tell them? What should your answer be?

 Being part of our Congregational Church family means being surrounded by a group of caring people who help us up when we fall and who give us opportunities to serve God.
 As we serve others and are served in return, we rediscover and grow in our faith in Christ.

-My Church is not a Building, though it often meets in one.
-My church is not a club, though it is a community one gathered in Christ with great conviction.
+Our Church is not a Building, though it does meet in one.
+Our church is not a club, though it is a community - one gathered in submission to Jesus Christ.

-My Church is a Living Church.
-Its focus is Jesus’ focus – on ministering to others and living our faith.
-My church is a Church that values the past and dreams of the future, but lives in the present.
+Our Church is a Living Church.
+Our focus is Jesus’ focus – on ministering to others and living out our faith.
+We honor the past, dream of the future, and live joyfully in the present.

-My Church is a Thinking Church.
+Our Church is a Thinking Church.
 You don’t have to check your brain at the door to be a member of our Church.
-The Apostle Peter said in 1 Peter 3:15 . . . sanctify the Lord God in your hearts.
-Always be ready to give a defense to every man who asks you to explain the hope which you cherish.”
+The Apostle Peter said in 1 Peter 3:15 . . . “be ready at all times to give a reasonable answer to anyone who asks you to explain the hope which you cherish.”
 As such, we value Biblical literacy, genuine science, scolarly study and a robust investigation into every area of Creation.